Back to Blog

 It's one of the most common questions we get from small business owners.
 And honestly?
 The answer depends.

-But let's cut through the confusion and give you some real numbers.
+But let's cut through the confusion and give you some real numbers - plus the context you need to make smart decisions.

 The General Rule of Thumb